Guidelines for Nomination

 - one from internal supporters, and should be a close collaborator who is familiar with the relevance and impact of the nominee’s research, and

-- a maximum of two are from external assessors (to be selected by the faculty in consultation with the candidate) who will be asked by the faculty to assess the importance of the member’s contributions within her field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for herself and for the University of Ottawa as a result of the importance and exceptional characteristics of her research work.
+- a maximum of three are from external assessors (to be selected by the faculty in consultation with the candidate) who will be asked by the faculty to assess the importance of the member’s contributions within her field and how the research work has influenced the discipline by specifying what information allows them to state that the researcher has earned distinction for herself and for the University of Ottawa as a result of the importance and exceptional characteristics of her research work.
 (Sample letter to external assessors)

 - the demonstration of international recognition of the candidate’s research would strengthen dossiers.